 The exhibition, The Greek Community of Tarpon Springs, was produced by the City of Tarpon Springs with funding from the National Endowment for the Arts.
-Tina Bucuvalas was Curator/Researcher, Kathleen Monahan was Project Director, and Charity Wood was Exhibit Designer.
-For that effort, many people made generous contributions of information, images, and time: Kalotina Assimack, George Billiris, Helen Cantonis Campbell, Dr. Themistocles Diamandis, Reverend Father Michael Eaccarino/St. Nicholas Greek Orthodox Cathedral, Philip G. Fatolitis, Florida Folklife Program/Department of State, Bill Gresko, Anestis Karistinos, Anastasios Karistinos, Scott Keeler, Michael Koutouzis, Maggie Kavouklis Nichols, Jody Norman/Florida State Archives, Maria Pantelis, Dorothy Pappas, Mercury Bill Paskalakis, Lou Peronis, Maria Poullas, St. Petersburg Times, Goldie Tagarelli, Tarpon Springs Area Historical Society, Nicholas Toth, Nomiki Tsimouris, George Tsitsas, Anna Lomax Wood, Katerina Zaronias, and Michael Zaronias.
+Tina Bucuvalas was Curator/Researcher and Charity Wood was Exhibit Designer.
+Many people made generous contributions of information, images, and time: Kalotina Assimack, George Billiris, Helen Cantonis Campbell, Dr. Themistocles Diamandis, Reverend Father Michael Eaccarino/St. Nicholas Greek Orthodox Cathedral, Philip G. Fatolitis, Florida Folklife Program/Department of State, Bill Gresko, Anestis Karistinos, Anastasios Karistinos, Scott Keeler, Michael Koutouzis, Maggie Kavouklis Nichols, Jody Norman/Florida State Archives, Maria Pantelis, Dorothy Pappas, Mercury Bill Paskalakis, Lou Peronis, Maria Poullas, St. Petersburg Times, Goldie Tagarelli, Tarpon Springs Area Historical Society, Nicholas Toth, Nomiki Tsimouris, George Tsitsas, Anna Lomax Wood, Katerina Zaronias, and Michael Zaronias.